Media-Smart/volkstuner/README.md

 a.
 Config

-Modify some configuration accordingly in the config file like `configs/torch/cifar10/baseline.py`
+Modify some configuration accordingly in the config file like `configs/torch/cifar10/baseline.py`.
+If you don't want to use all gpus, you can new a file `~/.volkstuner/resource.yml`, then specify the gpus id like `gpu: [2, 3]`.

 b.
 Run